nmccloskey/RASCAL/README.md

 Thanks for your interest and collaboration!

-## Citation
+## Citation (pending)

-If using RASCAL in your research, please cite:

-> McCloskey, N., et al. (2025, April). *The RASCAL pipeline: User-friendly and time-saving computational resources for coding and analyzing language samples*.
-Poster presented at the Aphasia Access Leadership Summit, Pittsburgh, PA.
+> (in prep) McCloskey, N., Hoover, E., Vitale, S., Kohen, F., and DeDe, G. *The RASCAL pipeline: User-friendly and time-saving computational resources for coding and analyzing monologic discourse samples*.

 ## Acknowledgments